ibrahimnganga/ibrahimnganga.github.io/_posts/2025-01-07-SQLmap-Essentials-HackTheBox.md

 Sqlmap comes right off the bat as a very strong tool, though it is capable to do more with some tuning by using flags that increase the accuracy of your scan.
 These may include flags for Level/Risk, Status Codes, Text and Techniques etc.

-In this section we will use some of the above-mentioned flags that will dig deeper in our scans inorder to achive our goals.
+In this section we will use some of the above-mentioned flags that will dig deeper in our scans to achieve our goals.
 Follow me as we do it.

 Questions

 `1.
 What's the contents of table flag5?
 (Case #5) `

 This challenges indicaes an OR SQLi vulnerability for the parameter 'id'.
 For this we will have to use the Level/Risk flags by raising the risk level.
-This is done because OR payloads are inherently dangerous in a default run, where underlying vulnerable SQL statements are actively modifying the database content
+This is done because OR payloads are inherently dangerous in a default run, where underlying vulnerable SQL statements are actively modifying the database content.

 `sqlmap -u http://83.136.248.62:52853/case5.php?id=1 -T flag5 --no-cast --dump --batch --risk 3 --level 5`